cattleomart/medtracker_v1_thymeleaf/README.md

 ## Developer notes
 ### Ongoing Development
-The majority of currently unimplemented features mentioned in this document are supported by the current object model, with the exception of patient registration.
+The majority of currently unimplemented features mentioned in this document are supported by the current object model, except patient registration with a practitioner.

 ### DB Filling
 On startup of the application two sources of initial data may be loaded